Port Chester man quarantines himself in bathroom after testing positive for COVID-19

-Coastal Flood STATEMENT in effect for:
+High Wind WATCH in effect for:

 Southern Westchester, NY